Learning A Language In Your Gap Year

 Factors to consider

-- Classes – these can be taken whilst abroad or in England.
+These can be taken whilst abroad or in England.
 Language schools can be found in the most exotic of locations or in the busy streets of London but there are 3 important things to look out for- price, quality and availability.

-- Price - language classes can be expensive and whilst this may reflect the teaching standard its best to read reviews before signing up to anything that will be take up a lot of your hard earned cash.
+Language classes can be expensive and whilst this may reflect the teaching standard its best to read reviews before signing up to anything that will be take up a lot of your hard earned cash.
 Learning abroad can be far cheaper but again reviews are the best way to guarantee quality.

-- Quality - reviews of language schools can be found online through the websites below but it is important to remember that each school will teach in its own way.
+Reviews of language schools can be found online through the websites below but it is important to remember that each school will teach in its own way.
 Ask questions about the number of hours, intensity and teaching methods so that you can figure out if the classes will work with the way you learn.

-- Availability - courses can fill up pretty quickly so make sure to book in advance and don’t necessarily expect to turn up and find a place available.
+Courses can fill up pretty quickly so make sure to book in advance and don’t necessarily expect to turn up and find a place available.

-- Practice with a native speaker – again this can be done within the UK or abroad.
+Again this can be done within the UK or abroad.
 If you’re planning on volunteering or working in one place abroad for a long period of time then it might be a good idea to try and stay with a native family and pick up a language this way.
 Remember however that this method of learning may not be as structured as taking classes or learning online so think about whether it’d be right for you.

-- Online or through audio tapes – websites and audio tapes are a good way of fitting in learning around your schedule.
+Websites and audio tapes are a good way of fitting in learning around your schedule.
 Some will have a lot to offer and may be a lot cheaper than signing up to classes but it is important to remember audio learning is necessary to perfect pronunciation and without someone listening to your speech it can be hard to correct yourself or know where you’re going wrong.

 How long will it take to learn a language?